SimonAsaert/ZellaBackground/People.md

 <H3>19-12 BBY</H3>

 Born on Balosaur, his family were in the throes of the planet's downfall.
 They had recently been fired from their positions in one of the droid factories due to its closure, leaving them having to panic to get something sorted together.
-Having to move to more squallored locations they tried to make a new living while raising young Berhtram.
+Having to move to more poverty-stricken locations they tried to make a new living while raising young Berhtram.

 <H3>12-9 BBY</H3>